oneforawe/react-next-ts/README.md

 [Next](https://nextjs.org/) and written in [TypeScript](https://www.typescriptlang.org).

+See the [tech stack notes](./doc/Stack.md) for a fuller list of technologies used.

 The purpose of this repo is:

 * to act as a template to easily start new projects without re-writing common